bonafont/misp_yara_export/README.md

 # Misp yara export
 Export MISP file signatures into a yara file

+## Dependencies

+The usage of poetry for this program is highly encouraged in order to resolve any dependency errors.

+The command ``` poetry install``` will install all the necessary dependencies.

+The command ``` poetry shell``` will spawn a shell with all the dependencies loaded.

 ## Usage :

 ```Command : yara_export.py [-h : show help] [-json : add a json dump along with yara dump] <yara output filename>```